nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 ### `list task` - Listing all tasks

-EchoBot will display all of your tasks.
+echobot.main.EchoBot will display all of your tasks.

 Example of usage: